By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

 THCP works by interacting with your body’s endocannabinoid system.
 The endocannabinoid primarily has two kinds of receptors: cannabinoid receptor type one (CB1) and cannabinoid type 2 (CB2) receptors.
 CB1 and CB2 receptors behave differently and create different effects.

-CB1 receptors are located in the nervous system and are responsible for the psychoactive properties of THC and THCP.
+CB1 receptors are located in the nervous system and are responsible for the cerebral effects of THC and THCP.

 Like THC, THCP is a strong CB1 agonist, meaning it binds with the receptor and causes an effect.
 Since THC and THCP have the same CB1 behavior, their pharmacological effects are similar.